Get insider access

 6.5 Sports/Fitness

 The Sennheiser IE 200 are okay for sports and fitness, though this isn't their intended purpose.
-While they have a comfortable, stable in-ear fit, thanks to their deep fit and audio cables that hook over the ear, they can snag on something and pull the headphones off of your head.
-The buds also lack an IP rating for water resistance.
+While they have a comfortable, stable in-ear fit, thanks to their deep fit and audio cables that hook over your ears, they can snag on something and pull the headphones off of your head.
+The buds also lack an IP rating for water resistance or controls, which means you need to use your device, which can take you out of the zone.

 Pros